-Whether it is taking on climate change or addressing the lead poisoning of children, environmental justice ministries could not have a higher purpose or calling than they do now.
+As we learn in the opening pages of Genesis, our first calling as people of faith is to care for God's creation.
+Whether it is taking on the climate crises or addressing the lead poisoning of children, environmental justice ministries could not have a higher purpose or calling than they do now.
 If the followers of Jesus today care about the air we breathe, the water we drink, or the world in which we live, then environmental justice ministry should undoubtedly be an integral strand in any church’s DNA.
 The UCC’s Creation Justice Church program aims to help you do just that.
 Here are some of the tremendous features and benefits of doing the program:

 - Congregations collectively discern their high calling to care for creation and seek justice for the oppressed.